SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 It's swap level is 1, and it's mux code is is 0x04 (on DA/DB parts - it will presumably be 0x08 on the EA-series, assuming it stays like the product brief describes, with the DD-series mux options).

 ## Serial in DxCore and megaTinyCore
-We have tweaked the Serial classes for greater flexibility, efficiencty, and performance.
+We have tweaked the Serial classes for greater flexibility, efficiency, and performance.
 It implements the standard Serial API, plus a small number of additional options.

 ### Serial.swap(mux option)